Seeking real-world solutions

 IDE examines the benefits and opportunities from advances in technology and digitization in economies, societies, and lives.
 Our research and dissemination aim to advance knowledge and help businesses, governments and individuals adapt to a world in transformation.
 Our work is made possible by the generous support of individuals, foundations, and corporations.

-If you are an individual or a foundation, and interested in learning more about supporting the IDE, please contact David Verrill (email@example.com).
+If you are an individual or represent a foundation, and are interested in learning more about supporting the IDE, please contact David Verrill (email@example.com).

 We owe sincere appreciation and gratitude for the support of the individuals, corporations and foundations listed here.
 Together we are ensuring that everyone enjoys the bounty of the Digital Economy.

 Eric & Wendy Schmidt

 Collaboration and support are critical to the continued success of IDE

 Additional funding will enable our plans for a new wave of faculty hiring, curriculum development, outreach, and fellowships.
 Our supporters also fuel new cutting-edge research by our faculty and graduate students.
 To learn how you can join our community of stakeholders and support the mission of IDE, contact: